logicalclocks/logicalclocks.github.io/docs/user_guides/fs/vector_similarity_search.md

 emb = embedding.EmbeddingIndex(index_name="news_fg")
 ```

 Then, add one or more embedding features to the index.
 Name and dimension of the embedding features are required for identifying which features should be indexed for k-nearest neighbor (KNN) search.
 In this example, we get the dimension of the embedding by taking the length of the value of the `embedding_heading` column in the first row of the dataframe `df`.
-Optionally, you can specify the similarity function.
+Optionally, you can specify the similarity function among `l2_norm`, `cosine`, and `dot_product`.
 ```aidl
 # Add embedding feature to the index
 emb.add_embedding("embedding_heading", len(df["embedding_heading"][0]))
 ```

 Next, you create a feature group with the `embedding_index` and ingest data to the feature group.
 When the `embedding_index` is provided, the vector database is used as online feature store.
 That is, all the features in the feature group are stored **exclusively** in the vector database.
-The advantage of storing all features in the vector database is that it enables similarity search, and filtering for all feature values.
+The advantage of storing all features in the vector database is that it enables similarity search, and push-down filtering for all feature values.

 ```aidl
 # Create a feature group with the embedding index